 Individually tailored treatment, not one-size-fits-all

 My approach to therapy is informed by our formulation, the evidence-base (i.e. what research has shown is an effective treatment approach for a particular problem) and by your preference.
-The therapy models I most frequently use are Cognitive Behavioural Therapy (CBT) and Systemic/Family Therapy, however where appropriate I take an integrative approach and draw upon theories and techniques from other well-recognised therapies such as Acceptance and Commitment Therapy (ACT), Dialectical Behavioural Therapy (DBT), Compassion-Focused Therapy (CFT), Narrative Therapy, and Psychodynamic Psychotherapy.
-For adolescents and adults I offer Eye Movement Desensitisation and Reprocessing (EMDR), which is particularly useful if you have experienced a traumatic event in the past.
+The therapy models I most frequently use are Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation and Reprocessing (EMDR) and Systemic/Family Therapy, however where appropriate I take an integrative approach and draw upon theories and techniques from other well-recognised therapies such as Acceptance and Commitment Therapy (ACT), Dialectical Behavioural Therapy (DBT), Compassion-Focused Therapy (CFT), Narrative Therapy, and Psychodynamic Psychotherapy.
 At our initial appointment I can discuss with you which approach appears the best fit for our work together.

 A safe space